Note on disjoint faces in simple topological graphs: Introduction

 This gives us the following immediate corollary. \begin{corollary} Every $n$-vertex complete simple topological graph drawn in the unit square generates a $4$-face with area at most $O(1/n)$. \end{corollary}

-We also show that Corollary~\ref{Heilbronn_upper}, and hence Theorem~\ref{main}, are asymptotically tight. \begin{theorem} For every $n \geq 1$, there is a $n$-vertex complete simple topological graph drawn in the unit square such that every face it generates has area at least $\Omega(1/n)$. \end{theorem}
+We also show that Corollary~\ref{Heilbronn_upper}, and hence Theorem~\ref{main}, are asymptotically tight. \begin{theorem} For every integer $n \geq 1$, there is an $n$-vertex complete simple topological graph drawn in the unit square such that every face it generates has area at least $\Omega(1/n)$. \end{theorem}

-The famous Heilbronn's problem \cite{roth1951problem} asks to determine the smallest $h(n)$ such that any set of $n$ points in the unit square form a triangle with area at most $h(n)$.
-This problem is still open despite many efforts through over 70 years.
-The current best known bounds (due to \cite{komlos1982lower,cohen2023new}) for $h(n)$ are
+The famous Heilbronn problem \cite{roth1951problem} asks to determine the smallest $h(n)$ such that every set of $n$ points in the unit square forms a triangle with area at most $h(n)$.
+This problem is still open despite many efforts through more than 70 years.
+The current best known bounds for $h(n)$ are due to Koml{\'o}s--Pintz--Szemer{\'e}di \cite{komlos1982lower} and Cohen--Pohoata--Zakharov \cite{cohen2024lower} respectively.

 We call a topological graph \emph{geometric} if its edges are straight line segments.
-With this notion, Heilbronn's problem can be reformulated as follows: What is the smallest $h(n)$ such that any $n$-vertex complete geometric graph drawn in the unit square generates a $3$-face with area at most $h(n)$?
-Therefore, Corollary~\ref{Heilbronn_upper} and Theorem~\ref{Heilbronn_lower} can be seen as answers to a topological variant of Heilbronn's problem for $4$-faces.
+With this notion, the Heilbronn problem can be reformulated as follows: What is the smallest $h(n)$ such that every $n$-vertex complete geometric graph drawn in the unit square generates a $3$-face with area at most $h(n)$?
+Therefore, Corollary~\ref{Heilbronn_upper} and Theorem~\ref{Heilbronn_lower} can be seen as answers to a topological variant of the Heilbronn problem for quadrilaterals.

-It's natural to consider the topological Heilbronn's problem for $3$-faces.
-However, Hubard and Suk \cite{HS} pointed out that we cannot expect a similar phenomenon for $k$-faces when $k$ is odd. \begin{theorem}[Hubard--Suk] For every $n \geq 1$ and every $\epsilon > 0$, there is a $n$-vertex complete simple topological graph drawn in the unit square such that every odd face it generates has area at least $1-\epsilon$. \end{theorem}
+It is natural to consider the topological Heilbronn problem for triangles.
+However, Hubard and Suk \cite{HS} pointed out that we cannot expect a similar phenomenon for $k$-faces when $k$ is odd. \begin{theorem}[Hubard--Suk] For every integer $n \geq 1$ and every real number $\epsilon > 0$, there is an $n$-vertex complete simple topological graph drawn in the unit square such that every odd face it generates has area at least $1-\epsilon$. \end{theorem}

-In particular, Theorem~\ref{Heilbronn_odd} tells us that it's possible for all odd faces to have a nonempty intersection.
-On the other hand, we can still prove the existence of many pairwise disjoint $k$-faces when $k$ is even. \begin{theorem} For even $k \geq 4$, every $n$-vertex complete simple topological graph generates at least $(\log n)^{1/4-o(1)}$ pairwise disjoint $k$-faces. \end{theorem}
+In particular, Theorem~\ref{Heilbronn_odd} tells us that it is possible for all odd faces to have a nonempty intersection.
+On the other hand, we can still prove the existence of many pairwise disjoint $k$-faces when $k$ is even. \begin{theorem} For any fixed even number $k \geq 6$, every $n$-vertex complete simple topological graph generates at least $(\log n)^{1/4-o(1)}$ pairwise disjoint $k$-faces. \end{theorem}

 We conjecture that the bound of $(\log n)^{1/4-o(1)}$ in Theorem~\ref{main_general} can be improved to a bound of $\Omega(n)$.
 This will (if true) asymptotically match the counterpart given by Theorem~\ref{Heilbronn_lower}.